CodeFromAnywhere/sensible/docs/deploying-on-vercel.md

 To setup Vercel deployment correctly, select your project, go to `settings`, `general`, `build & development settings`.

-There, select the following options:
+There, select the following option:

-- build command: `yarn`
-- output directory: `apps/web` (or whatever your next.js project is called)
+- output directory: `apps/[your next project app folder]`
-- install command: `yarn`

 That's it!
-It should now build fine.
+It should now build fine. :)